-With Valentine’s Day happening this month, and National Employee Appreciation Day happening next month, showing employees they’re valued is top of mind.
+With National Employee Appreciation Day happening soon, showing employees they’re valued is top of mind.
 The employee experience isn’t just about milestone service awards and annual performance reviews – it is about making sure your employees feel valued, appreciated, and cared for.
 To truly create a culture of appreciation, recognition and fun need to be an everyday part of your workplace.

 Here are a few ways to show your employees some love: